-We identify federal cases using Lex Machina’s amazing legal analytics for insurance litigation platform.
+We identify federal cases and some state cases using Lex Machina’s amazing legal analytics for insurance litigation platform.
 They generally pick up cases within a few hours of filing, but our coding process runs a couple weeks behind that.

 We are only about one week behind for the state court cases we can find, but we know that we’re not finding them all.
 See FAQ below about “my case isn’t included.”

-What is included in the judicial rulings page?
+What is included in the trial court rulings page?